JSpeedie/scribbles/basic-pipe/README.md

 ### Running

-In one terminal, start the server:
+In one terminal, run either program by entering one of:

 ```bash
 ./pipe1